Dianism

 Dianism is a 19th-century American spiritual sexual practice consisting of "sexual satisfaction from sexual contact" but without ejaculation.
-The practice was named for Diana, the Roman goddess of chastity, by American court reporter and astronomer Henry M. Parkhurst in his 1882 pamphlet Diana.
+The practice was named after Diana, the Roman goddess of chastity, by American court reporter and astronomer Henry M. Parkhurst in his 1882 pamphlet Diana.
 In the 1890s, sexual mystic Ida Craddock included Dianism as part of her teachings.
-In the 20th century, the practice found favor with American followers of Aleister Crowley, most notably C.F.
-Russell.
+In the 20th century, the practice found favor with American followers of Aleister Crowley, most notably C. F. Russell.

 Henry M. Parkhurst

-Henry M. Parkhurst (March 1, 1825 - January 21, 1908) was an American stenographer who served as Chief Official Court Reporter for the US Senate, an astronomer with pioneering work in Photometry, and an author.
+Henry M. Parkhurst (March 1, 1825 - January 21, 1908) was an American stenographer who served as Chief Official Court Reporter for the US Senate, an astronomer with pioneering work in photometry, and an author.

 In 1882, Henry M. Parkhurst anonymously published "Diana: A psycho-fyziological essay on sexual relations, for married men and women".